 Companies That Hire Social Psychologists

 Where do social psychologists work?
 The answers are endless!
-Again, the insight that social psychologists can provide can elevate team-building efforts, tap into the mind of a consumer, and explain human history’s biggest surprises.
+Again, the insight that social psychologists can provide can elevate team-building efforts, tap into a consumer's mind, and explain human history’s biggest surprises.
 Many organizations could use the help of a social psychologist, including:

 - Colleges and universities